-The Sālu Mantapa is a gallery located on the northern perimeter of the temple.
-The pillars and roof of the Sālu Mantapa are part of the original construction, but the sculptures were later added to the wall as part of the restoration in the 20th century.
+The Sālu Mantapa is a gallery situated on the northern perimeter of the Belur Chennakeshava Temple, about 150 miles west of Bengaluru in India.
+The pillars and roof of the Sālu Mantapa are part of the original construction.
+However, the sculptures and reliefs were later added to the wall as part of the restoration in the 20th century.

 Bracket figures mounted below the temple eaves